otto-de/logsmith/README.md

 - ykman (mac)
 - yubioath (linux)

-On the logsmith config dialog, you can specify the appropriate command.
+On the logsmith config dialog, you can specify the appropriate command to fetch the token.
+Your command should return the 6 digit code.
-Please keep in mind that you might have to provide the whole path/command, for example `/usr/local/bin/ykman oath code` .
+Please also keep in mind that you might have to provide the whole path/command.

+Example:
+`/usr/local/bin/ykman oath code  | awk 'NF>1{print $NF}'` .

 ## Group file
 Logsmith will write the active profile group to `${HOME}/.logsmith/active_group`.
 This could be used to include the current profile group in your shell prompt.